composablehorizons/compose-unstyled/README.md

-# Composables Core
+# Compose Unstyled

-Unstyled, fully accessible Compose Multiplatform UI components that you can customize to your heart's content.
+Unstyled, fully accessible Jetpack Compose and Compose Multiplatform UI components that you can customize to your heart's content.

 ## Installation